HTOSL/HTL/HTOSL.md

 To apply this license to your work, add the following text at the beginning of your source code files:
 ```
 Copyright (C) [Year] [Your Name or Organization]
-This software is licensed under the He TongXue Open Source License (HTOSL).
+This software is licensed under the He TongXue License (HTL).
 ```

 ---